webxdc/store/README.md

 To run the bot, set the environment variables
 `addr` and `mail_pw` with the login and password and use the command `start`:

 ```
     addr=bot@example.org mail_pw=My_P4ssword cargo run -- start
 ```

 The environment variables need to be set the first time you start the bot and will be saved into the bot account database afterwards.

-Set the `RUST_LOG=info` environment variable to get detailed logging from the bot.
+You may set the `RUST_LOG=info` environment variable to get detailed logging from the bot.

 ### Importing apps

-You can import example applications into the bot:
+To import example applications into the bot:

 ```
     mkdir import